MIT-Scioly/MIT-Scioly.github.io/tournament-day-info.md

 ## Schedule

-Please check back later for more information on the full event schedule for the tournament.
+A full event schedule for the tournament can be found [here](docs/2024_events_schedule.pdf).

 ## Campus Map

-A labeled campus map for the tournament can be found [here](docs/2023_map.pdf).
+Please check back later for a labeled campus map for the tournament.

 ## Registration